 Bayer, bioMerieux, Boehringer Ingelheim, CSL Behring, GlaxoKlineSmith, Novartis, Novo Nordisk, Roche, Sanofi, Siemens, Takeda, Teva Pharmaceuticals

-Anheuser-Busch, Bosch, Daimler, Hitachi, LVMH, Nissan, Pernod Ricard, Philips, Toyota, Volkswagen
+Anheuser-Busch, Bosch, Daimler, Hitachi, LVMH, Panasonic, Nissan, Pernod Ricard, Philips, Toyota, Volkswagen

 Ericsson, Samsung, Tata Consultancy Services, Thales USA, Inc.